 When facilitating a reinstallation, you’ll want to move valuable items such as vehicles and patio furniture out of the way.
 Free up space within any potential work zones and board pets with a neighbor if you can’t look after them yourself.

 When in Charlotte, the weather is often unpredictable.
-As such, navigating a roof replacement can be challenging, but it isn’t impossible.
+As such, navigating a roof replacement can be challenging, but it isn’t impossible, just like outdoor club chairs that become weathered over time but lasts your roof can be maintained for years to come.

 Facilitate your roof replacement with our dependable contractors at Charlotte Roofing.
 Beyond the initial fix, we are happy to provide additional advice to create optimal conditions for your roofing system.